 1991 — Cooling Gallery.
 London, UK

-1991 — CONTEMPORARY ARTISTS TO MALEVICH — The State Tretyakov Gallery, Moscow
+1991 — CONTEMPORARY ARTISTS TO MALEVICH — The State Tretyakov Gallery, Moscow, Russia

 1991 — KUNST EUROPA — Kunstverein Hannover, Germany